 Many projects are partially funded through state and federal funding grants, allowing Council to undertake major projects that will protect and grow our region.
+These projects are governed by the terms of the grant including completion dates and have had to be prioritised for this reason.
 Council is also fast-tracking a number of key projects, ensuring they are shovel-ready with the appropriate planning, design and business cases necessary to kick-start if further funding becomes available.